phelmkamp/immut/README.md

  * Guarantee to callers that function arguments will not change
  * Safely access shared state from multiple goroutines (e.g. values in `context.Context`)
  * Prevent mutation of variables/fields after initialization
+ * Pass pointers to large structs and avoid excess copying without the risk of modification

 ## Installation